To be a tool of outreach and teaching through bringing memorized presentations of God’s Word to any who want to hear it

 - θεος (theos) - this is the Greek word for "God"

 In the nowhere sense, it is a made-up mashup of these two words (θεαθεος).
-The name is not meant to be directly translated as "Theatre of God," but is meant to express our desire to honor God and minister to others through the gift of theatre that He has given us.
+The name is not meant to be directly translated as "Theatre of God," but is meant to express our desire to honor God and minister to others through the gift of dramatic presentation that He has given us.

-Here are some quotes from past performances:
+Here are some quotes from past events: